Home » Business » Finance » Graduate Certificate in Finance Online in Australia

 Professional man working at laptop near window

-A Graduate Certificate in Finance is a flexible finance course for people who: (a) already have a degree of some kind; or (b) lack a degree but have professional experience in business, banking or finance.
-A graduate certificate essentially samples a master's program.
+A Graduate Certificate in Finance is a versatile study option for those who either: (a) have a degree in finance or another discipline; or (b) lack a degree but have professional experience in business, banking, or finance.

 Male executive standing during meeting

-The 100% online Graduate Certificate in Applied Finance from UNSW is an introductory course that forms part of an applied finance master's program.
+The 100% online Graduate Certificate in Applied Finance from UNSW is an introductory course that forms part of a larger master's program.
 You don't need a business degree to join.
 Students learn core concepts and principles to do with the financial management of organisations.
 You apply knowledge to real-world examples, helping you to appreciate how financial concepts can be used to shape business decisions.
 The 4-subject course can be completed in as little as 8 months of accelerated study, with students moving onto a new subject every 2 months.
-Topics include corporate finance, investing, and international finance.
+Topics include corporate financial management, investment strategies, and global practices.

 What You'll Study (Course Structure)